Pitch-accent language: Chichewa

 Those and other processes cause most verb tenses to have only one or two high tones, which are at the beginning, the penultimate or the final of the verb stem or at a prefix or sometimes even both.
-That gives the impression that the tones in the resultant words have a clearly-accentual quality.
+That gives the impression that the tones in the resultant words are clearly accentuated.

 English

 Most dialects of English are classified as stress-accent languages.
 However, there are some dialects in which tone can play a part in the word accent.

 Hong Kong English

 Lexical words in Hong Kong English are assigned at least one H (high) tone.
 Disyllabic words may have the tone pattern H-o (clóckwise), H-H (sómetímes), o-H (creáte), where "o" stands for tonelessness.
 Trisyllabic words receive any one of seven possible tone assignments H-H-H (kángároo), H-H-o (hándwríting), H-o-H (róundabóut), H-o-o (thréátening), o-H-H (abóut-túrn), o-H-o (esséntial), o-o-H (recomménd).
 Toneless syllables receive other pitch assignments depending on their positions: word-initial toneless syllables are M(id)-toned, utterance-final toneless syllables are Low, and word-medial toneless syllables vary across two major sub-dialects in the community surfacing as either H or M. Because lexical stipulation of Hong Kong English tones are {H, o} privative, one is easily misled into thinking of Hong Kong English as a pitch-accented language.
 It is, however, probably more accurate to think of Hong Kong English as a language with lexical tones.